 It’s the only agent that can eliminate both beetles and grubs.

-A systemic insecticide that acts on the central nervous system of insects.
+It’s a systemic insecticide that affects the central nervous system of insects.

 It has been used in products sold in the United States since 1994.

 Absorbed into the plant and distributed throughout its tissues, reaching the plant’s stem, leaves, roots, and any fruits or flowers.

 It moves through the foliage to the roots of treated vegetation so grubs that feed on them will die.